Forging Ahead

 The rolling stock and engines were not part of that lease and did not belong to the Council.
 At no time have they been transferred to the Council.

-The proposed development does not affect the heritage centre core (traditionally known as The New Yard) or the existing event space in the rolling mill of the former ironworks (known as The Ironworks).
+The proposed future vision development does not affect the heritage centre core (traditionally known as The New Yard) or the existing event space in the rolling mill of the former ironworks (known as The Ironworks).

 Major investment has already been secured from the Cultural Development Fund for parts of the heritage centre and its historic buildings, to support local businesses, create more jobs, and create special experiences for local communities.

-Those works will be completed in 2024-5.
+Those works will be completed in 2025-26.

 If this will mean more visitors, what will it mean for the quality of life of local residents who live in the village?